Table of Contents

 ✔️ Hydrating ✔️ Has ceramides, hyaluronic acid, and niacinamide ✔️ Non-greasy | ✖️ Can be pricey ✖️ Leaves a white cast |

-BEST JAPANESE SUNSCREEN: ANESSA PERFECT UV
+#5: ANESSA PERFECT UV

-Japanese sunscreens are highly popular, thanks to their incredible quality and formula.
+Japanese sunscreens are highly popular thanks to their incredible quality and formula.
 When it comes to the most popular and highly-raved one, the answer is always Anessa Perfect UV Sunscreen.
-This sun lotion comes with a technology that turns water, sweat, and heat into UV protect veil, strengthening its UV-defense properties.

 Shiseido, the manufacturer of Anessa, claims that 50% of their sunscreen lotion is made up of skincare ingredients.
-It’s also highly water resistant, able to survive underwater for about 80 minutes.
-While it’s resistant to water, it can be easily washed away with soap, so there’s no need to use an oil cleanser or micellar water with it.
+It’s also highly resistant to water and able to survive underwater for about 80 minutes.

 PROS AND CONS OF THE ANESSA PERFECT UV